vsoch/singularity-scientific-example/README.md

 #### VIEW
 The idea of view is to visualize or summarize.
 There should be a core set of data structures (or other) that the function understands (eg, csv, or brain image) and then it can parse an entire folder and produce a navigatable output (static html thing, or summary report) for the researcher.

+### What does a repo look like?
+A repo has a `WORKFLOW` file (the thing above), and for custom containers (e.g., bootstraps or builds) there is a folder for each, with required dependency files and/or scripts included.
+For example, it might be something [akin to this](https://github.com/BioContainers/containers) but with the main executor of all folders and things in the repo being the `WORKFLOW` file.
+I'm not yet sure what will do the running, but given that this is for Singularity (and it's a depedency) it likely will be something like a Singularity container that just works wherever.